By Bonifacio Taban Kuich

 February 23, 2013 (BENTIU) – The South Sudanese army (SPLA) will fight to protect its people and the country’s territorial integrity, should Sudan Armed Forces (SAF) invade the new nation, its fourth division commander in Unity State has assured.

-- James Koang Chol, the SPLA fourth division commander in Unity state, February 23, 2013 (ST)
+- James Koang Chol, the former SPLA fourth division commander in Unity state, February 23, 2013 (ST)